emilianobonassi/zkOIDC/README.md

 For the tech implementation, you may start reading [here](./api/index.js).

-App is serverless and deployed to Vercel at https://zk-oidc.app
+App is serverless and deployed to Vercel at https://zkoidc.xyz

 ## How to add my enable my web2 app

 It's easy, it's like a traditional OIDC server (e.g. [Okta](https://www.okta.com/)).
 You just need to create your client and define the redirect URIs.

 Below the process:
-1. Go to the [Sismo Factory](https://factory.sismo.io/apps-explorer) and create a new app using `zk-oidc.vercel.app` as authorized domain.
+1. Go to the [Sismo Factory](https://factory.sismo.io/apps-explorer) and create a new app using `zkoidc.xyz` as authorized domain.
 Take note of your Sismo app id.
 1. Fork this repo and edit the [clients.js](./config/clients.js) file adding your client details, `client_id` is your Sismo app id.
 For a frontend-only app, copy the zk-oidc-simple-app conf.
 For a app with a backend (e.g. discourse forum), copy the zk-forum one.
 1. Create a PR.
-When merged, you can configure you app using the zkOIDC well-known [link](https://zk-oidc.vercel.app/oidc/.well-known/openid-configuration).
+When merged, you can configure you app using the zkOIDC well-known for your app https://<appid>.zkoidc.xyz/oidc/.well-known/openid-configuration.

 ## ID Token format